onecdotin/onec-sdk/README.md

 ### v0.1
 The highlight of the release is `Onec.auth`.
 It saves all the hassle to incorporate web 3.0 based wallet authentication with just a few lines of code.
-Support.
 Not only that Onec SDK integrates the Onec User model into the application, thus you can save the hassle of maintaining user-DB.
 We can proudly say it as `web3 version of Google's Firebase Auth`.

 ## Getting Started:
 Install Onec-SDK from npm